HeartValveLab/CalciumAnalysis/SignalAnalysis/README.md

 # Signal Analysis

-The signal analysis program was designed to streamline the analysis of the calcium signal.
+The signal analysis program was designed to streamline the analysis of the calcium signal and also integrates the overlay feature within it.
 There are three versions available -

 - A GUI version
   - Interactive experience